Frank Calabrese Sr.: Career in the mob

 Calabrese's arrest record dates from 1954, when he served two years in prison for a violation of the Dyer Act (auto theft).
 He was The Outfit's Chinatown, or 26th Street, crew boss who provided loans to hundreds of customers at exorbitant interest rates that varied from one percent to 10 percent per week.
 The federal government estimates that Calabrese's crew grossed more than $2,600,000.
 Calabrese instructed his crew members to, "do anything you have to do", to collect the loans.
 If a debtor did not have the money, the Calabrese crew would seize the debtor's car, home and business.
 Calabrese reported to Angelo J. LaPietra "The Hook", who was the ultimate boss of the 26th Street Crew and founder of the Italian American Club from where operations were handled.

 At one point, Calabrese gained control of an auto repair shop in River Grove, Illinois, when the owner, Matthew Russo, fell behind on a loan.
 In 1990, Calabrese entered an agreement with a car dealership in Elmhurst, Illinois, to direct car repair work to this mob-controlled repair shop in exchange for kickbacks.
 However, Russo had become an undercover government informant and recorded the mobsters at one meeting at the dealership.
-Calabrese and eight of his crew members—sons Frank Calabrese Jr., and Kurt Calabrese, brother Nick Calabrese, Louis Bombacino, Philip Tolomeo, Kevin Kudulis, Terry Scalise and Philip Fiore— were eventually arrested.
+Calabrese and eight of his crew members—sons Frank Calabrese Jr. and Kurt Calabrese; brother Nick Calabrese, Louis Bombacino, Philip Tolomeo, Kevin Kudulis, Terry Scalise and Philip Fiore—were eventually arrested.

 1995 arrest and subsequent conviction

-On July 28, 1995, Calabrese, his brother, Nick, and two sons, Frank and Kurt, were all indicted by federal authorities and charged with using threats, violence, and intimidation to enforce their loansharking racket from 1978 until 1992.
+On July 28, 1995, the federal government indicted Frank Calabrese and nine other organized crime figures with using threats, violence and intimidation to enforce the loan sharking racket from 1978 until 1992.
+The other defendants were his brother Nick Calabrese, sons Frank Calabrese Jr. and Kurt Calabrese, Robert Dinella, Philip J. Fiore, Terry Scalise, Kevin Kudulis, Louis Bombacino and Philip Tolomeo.

 On March 21, 1997, Calabrese and his sons pleaded guilty to the charges, just weeks before they were set to go to trial.
 "I'm very sad that this brings my kids into something that should never have happened", Calabrese told U.S. district judge James F. Holderman.

-On October 15, 1997, Calabrese was sentenced by Holderman to 118 months in federal prison.
+On October 15, 1997, Calabrese was sentenced by Holderman to 118 months in federal prison and ordered to forfeit $750,000 in illicit profits.
 He apologized to the court and his family for, "all the trouble I have caused."
+Frank Jr. was sentenced to 57 months in prison and ordered to forfeit $150,000 in assets, and Kurt was sentenced to two years in prison and fined $5,000.